peterlidee/mock-next-router/mock-next-router.md

 })
 ```

 A breakdown of the test: first we add a return value to our `useRouter` mock.
 What did we return?
 An object with a query property.
-The value of this property is another empty object.
+The value of this property is an empty object.

-When `List` renders, it receives this empty object and use the default 'asc' value.
+When `List` renders, it receives this empty object and it will fallback to the default 'asc' value.
 So, it renders the list ascending: 'Apple', 'Banana', 'Cherry'.
 And that is what we tested.

 Let's look at the other tests for `List`: